Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Fire TV Cube doubles as an Echo speaker

 The Amazon Fire TV Cube is most obviously competing with Apple TV, and it holds its own as a similarly robust media streaming device, one of the best on the market.
+It’s almost as expensive at $139.99, too, and the look on the latest version has been greatly improved.

 If you’ve used other Fire TV devices, you’ll already know that Amazon’s interface is sleek and user-friendly.
 It combines all of your apps, including virtually every streaming service out there, and makes them all easy to navigate on a modern screen without any clutter.